stassa/wh40ksim/README.md

 Where P the set of profiles, Wg the set of wargear items equipped by models in U.

+The perceptive user will notice that the model-set definition above defines a partitioning relation for sets of models.
+Just thought you might be interested to know that we're doing proper science, here.
+I know, right?

 Using this definition, sub-sets of models in a unit with diverse models can be treated as one for the purposes of a simulation.